2023 Grant Application now available

 A group of dedicated knitters and crochet masters meet regularly to create beautiful prayer shawls.
 These are blessed and then given to church members at times of illness, life stresses, and bereavement.
 Work on shawls can be done in the group or at home.
 Let us know if you know of someone who could benefit from receiving one of our shawls.

-The choir (also on hold due to Covid 190, under the leadership of Candy Pufall, is a group of dedicated music-lovers who used to meet weekly to support worship at St. Andrew’s.
+The choir, under the leadership of Candy Pufall, is a group of dedicated music-lovers who used to meet weekly to support worship at St. Andrew’s.
 The choir sings SAB (soprano, alto, bass) anthems approximately every other week during the offertory collection.
 The ability to read music is not a requirement for membership, but the ability to match pitch is!
 The choir rehearses every Wednesday afternoon.
 The choir is also available to sing at funerals and special services.